TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/NeuroMod Matlab Version/Modules/1. Main Window Functions/Probe View/Functions/README.txt

 % or probe view window
 % 12.
 ChannelActivation: double, 1 or 0, if user activated/deactivated a
 % channel (comes from ClickCallbacks), but also 1 if initialy created!!
+% 13.
+ECogArray: logical 1 or 0 if probe is a ECoG array

 % Outputs:
 % 1. yLimitBracktes: double, vector with min and max value of the plotted